SRCF/docs/source/learn/index.rst

      - Learn how to upload your files to the SRCF
      - Easy
      - 10 min
+   * - :ref:`WordPress guide <website-wordpress>`
+     - Learn how to create your own website with software that powers 35% of the web!
+     - Medium
+     - 20 min

-These tutorials show you how to do something on the *SRCF systems*.
+These tutorials show you how to do a variety of things on the *SRCF systems*.
 They may assume some prior knowledge in the relevant sections.
 If you're starting out from scratch, check out our :ref:`recommended learning resources <recommended-resources>` for a curated list of resources on web development, linux, networking and more.

-..
-   * - :ref:`Hello World! <website-wordpress>`
-     - Learn how to create your own website with WordPress
-     - Easy
-     - 20 min